As far as cakes go, this cinnamon pecan coffee cake is the stuff of dreams. Really.

 But that's really a thing I have.
 I toast nuts.
 Almost always.

-My particular favorite is lemon juice because it cuts a tiny bit through the overall sweetness.
-And it makes the glaze stay white which I like.
-Not that I would trade flavor for color, but it's two birds with one stone.
+Lemon juice is my favorite liquid because it cuts a tiny bit through the overall sweetness.
+And it makes the glaze stay white, which I like.
+I would not trade flavor for color, but it's two birds with one stone.

 Let me know in the comments below if you made this recipe and loved it and if you had issues so we can troubleshoot together.
 I love to hear what you think, always.
 Thanks for being here.
 It's much appreciated.